-Singapore is a 693-square metre country located between Indonesia and Malaysia.
+Singapore is a 719-square kilometre country located between Indonesia and Malaysia.
 Its landscape is generally gently undulating central plateau with water catchments and natural reserves.

 Due to its maritime exposure and location geographically, Singapore’s climate is characterized by abundant rainfall, uniform pressure, warm temperatures and high humidity.